Carol Quillen Biography

 She emphasizes that equal educational opportunity must be real and meaningful.
 On campus, she has strengthened the Davidson Trust through which the college practices need-blind admission and meets 100 percent of demonstrated need for all students through a combination of grants and campus employment, with no packaged loans.
 In national leadership, she is a founding member of the American Talent Initiative, aimed at graduating 50,000 additional high-achieving, low- and moderate income students from the nation’s top schools.

 President Obama appointed Quillen to the Advisory Council on Financial Capability for Young Americans, and her peers have placed her on the board of directors of the American Council on Education and in leadership roles with the NCAA and the National Humanities Center.
-She serves on the boards of the National Alliance of Public Charter Schools and the Levine Museum of the New South.
+She serves on the board the Levine Museum of the New South.